Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems: Numerical Results

 \subsection{Varying the Number of Targets}

 In this experiment, we varied the number of targets from 50 to 200 for all problem variants, with other instance parameters at their default values.
-The AUC values for all numbers of targets are given in Tables \ref{table:auc_vary_num_targets_cemt_tsp}-\ref{table:auc_vary_num_targets_ramt_tsp}, and the cost vs. time curves for 200 targets are shown in Fig. \ref{fig:cost_vs_time_200_targets}.
+The AUC values for all numbers of targets are given in Table \ref{table:vary_num_targets_auc}, and the cost vs. time curves for 200 targets are shown in Fig. \ref{fig:cost_vs_time_200_targets}.
 All of the IRG-based planners outperform the memetic algorithm in min, median, and max AUC.
-For the close-enough MT-TSP, PCG has the smallest median AUC for all numbers of targets (Table \ref{table:auc_vary_num_targets_cemt_tsp}).
-In the variable-speed Dubins MT-TSP, IRG-PGLNS has the smallest median AUC for all numbers of targets (Table \ref{table:auc_vary_num_targets_vsdmt_tsp}).
-Finally, for the robot arm MT-TSP, IRG-PGLNS has the smallest median AUC for 100 or more targets (Table \ref{table:auc_vary_num_targets_ramt_tsp}).
+For the Close-Enough MT-TSP, PCG has the smallest median AUC for all numbers of targets (Table \ref{table:vary_num_targets_auc} (a)).
+In the Variable-Speed Dubins MT-TSP, IRG-PGLNS has the smallest median AUC for 100 or more targets (Table \ref{table:vary_num_targets_auc} (b)).
+Finally, for the Robot Arm MT-TSP, IRG-PGLNS has the smallest median AUC for all numbers of targets (Table \ref{table:vary_num_targets_auc} (c)).

 The memetic algorithm performs poorly largely due to the greedy optimization it uses to compute an agent trajectory for any fixed sequence of targets, i.e. the ``transformation" procedure described in Appendix \ref{appendix:memetic_modifications}.
-We have found that this procedure often fails to generate feasible trajectories in the presence of time windows.
-The reason PCG noticeably outperforms IRG-PGLNS in the close-enough MT-TSP, but not for the other variants, is that parallelizing operations on a single sample point graph (sampling, computing edge costs, and solving a GTSP), as IRG-PGLNS does, yields smaller reductions in median iteration time for the close-enough MT-TSP than in the other variants.
-Section \ref{sec:vary_num_proc} discusses this further.
+We found that this procedure often fails to generate feasible trajectories in the presence of time windows.
+The reason PCG noticeably outperforms IRG-PGLNS in the Close-Enough MT-TSP, but not for the other variants, is that parallelizing operations on a single sample point graph (sampling, computing edge costs, and solving a GTSP), as IRG-PGLNS does, yields smaller reductions in median iteration time for the Close-Enough MT-TSP than in the other variants.
+Section \ref{sec:vary_num_cores} discusses this further.